Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Introduction

-The cornerstone of the methods used by \cite{bickel98} and \cite{douc04} for establishing the asymptotic properties of the ML estimator are mixing-type results for the unobservable regime sequence conditional on the observation sequence (see also \cite{bickel96}).
-This is also true for our approach, but unfortunately we cannot invoke their results directly because they are established under the assumption of time-homogeneity of the hidden Markov chain.
-We extend these results to allow for time-inhomogeneous Markov regimes; in particular we establish mixing-type results for the unobservable regime sequence given the observed data, allowing for time-varying Markov transition matrices.
-This last result may be of interest in its own right.
+In the sequel, we follow \cite{bickel98} and \cite{douc04} fairly closely in terms of the technical tools and the arguments used to establish our results, but our setup is more general in certain respects.
+Like \cite{bickel98}, we consider models with a finite hidden state space, but allow for autoregressive dynamics in the observation sequence, covariate-dependence in the transition probabilities of the regime sequence, and potential model misspecification.
+In \cite{douc04}, the hidden Markov chain is allowed to take values in a compact topological space, but is restricted to be temporally homogeneous and the model is assumed to be correctly specified.
+The cornerstone of the methods used in these papers for establishing the asymptotic properties of the ML estimator are mixing-type results for the unobservable regime sequence conditional on the observation sequence (see also \cite{bickel96}).
+This is also true for our approach, although the aforementioned results cannot be invoked directly because they are established under the assumption of temporal homogeneity of the hidden Markov chain.
+We, therefore, extend these results to allow for more general Markov regime sequences; in particular, we establish mixing-type results for the unobservable regime sequence given the observed data, allowing for a particular form of covariate-dependence in the transition kernels.
+This last result is, to our knowledge, novel and may be of interest in its own right.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} defines the class of models under consideration and gives sufficient conditions for stationarity and ergodicity.
-Section~\ref{sec:estimation} describes the estimation problem of interest.
+Section~\ref{sec:models} defines the class of models under consideration, gives sufficient conditions for stationarity and ergodicity of the observation process, and describes the estimation problem.
 Section~\ref{sec:consistent} investigates consistency of the ML estimator in a general setting.
-Section~ \ref{sec:anormal} contains results on the LAN property of the model.
-Section~ \ref{sec:simulation} presents simulation results on the finite-sample properties of estimators based on well-specified and misspecified likelihoods.
+Section~\ref{sec:anormal} contains results on the LAN property of the model and the asymptotic normality of the ML estimator.
+Section~\ref{sec:simulation} presents simulation results on the finite-sample properties of estimators based on well-specified and misspecified likelihoods.
 Section~\ref{sec:illustration} presents an illustration using real-world data.
-Section \ref{sec:proofs} gathers the proofs.
+Proofs of the main results are gathered in an Appendix.